palagend/lsnvme/README.md

 Much of lsnvme is modeled after lsscsi written by Doug Gilbert.
 Some features and options from lsblk and lspci are included as well.

-**Installation**
+**Building and Installation**

 lsnvme requires libudev (-devel for building) for walking through sysfs.
 On RHEL distros this is a part of the systemd-devel package.
+On earlier or non systemd distros these are probably in libudev(-devel).

 ```
 $ make
+$ make install
 ```

 **Usage**